Kazakhstan arrests former security agency chief over protests

 At Tokayev's request, the Collective Security Treaty Organization, a Russia-led military alliance of six former Soviet states, authorized sending about 2,500 mostly Russian troops to Kazakhstan as peacekeepers.

-In a sign that the demonstrations were more deeply rooted than just the fuel price rise, many demonstrators shouted "Old man out," a reference to Nursultan Nazarbayev, who was president from Kazakhstan's independence until he resigned in 2019 and anointed Tokayev as his successor.
+Many demonstrators shouted, "Old man out," a reference to Nursultan Nazarbayev, who was president from Kazakhstan's independence until he resigned in 2019 and anointed Tokayev as his successor.

-Nazarbayev retained substantial power as head of the National Security Council.
-But Tokayev replaced him as council head amid this week's unrest. possibly aiming at a concession to mollify protesters.
-However, Nazarbayev's adviser Aido Ukibay said Sunday that it was done at Nazarbayev's initiative, according to the Kazakh news agency KazTag.
+Nazarbayev, who was given the title "ebasy," or leader of the nation, retained substantial power as head of the National Security Council.
+But Tokayev removed him as council head amid this week's unrest, possibly aiming at a concession to mollify protesters.